 At 18 years of age, the minor patron assumes responsibility for the library account bearing their name including all currently borrowed items.
 Any fees for lost or damaged items that accrued prior to the minor's 18th birthday will be moved to the co-signer's account.
 If the co-signer does not have an active library account, a bill will be mailed.

 Library cards will have an expiration date to update accounts as needed.
+Without confirmation of residency, the card will expire three years after issuance.

 Student Cards